 If you’re going to swap out heroes a lot throughout the campaign, we recommend keeping at least two constants in your squad.
 The reason for this is because if you’re swapping out your entire team at every checkpoint, all of your characters will be under-leveled.

 Use XP Cubes/Infinity Trials to level heroes

 You can combat the under-leveled hero problem by using XP Cubes found throughout the campaign to instantly level heroes.
 Additionally, if you decide later in the game that you’d like to play as a hero that is seriously under-leveled, you can do that.
-It will just require more than just XP Cubes to get them combat ready.
+It will just require more than just XP Cubes to get them combat-ready.
 Completing Infinity Trials — challenges that unlock midway through the campaign — can quickly level heroes.
-Plus you can play scenarios that more closely matches their level and go from there.
+Plus you can play scenarios that more closely match their level and go from there.

 There are 29 team affiliations in Marvel Ultimate Alliance 3, with as little as two members to as high as 12 members.
 Each character has four team affiliations.
 In the hero selection menu, you can check out all of the team bonuses as well as your team’s active bonuses.
 Having two to four characters from one affiliation in your team provides stat boosts.
 Our current team of Hulk, Spider-Man, Thor, and Iron Man is getting four bonuses across the six stat categories.
 These stat boosts go all the way up to 10 percent with some affiliations.